 A Sony A9 Real World Review For Wedding Photography – after 10+ weddings with the system (updated after 60+ weddings!)

 The Sony A9 is a camera that has been met with a lot of hate and a lot of love.
 It seems that Sony always receive that reception, with some photographers heralding them as the greatest thing ever, a revolution or, the current most popular term to be thrown around at the slightest technological advance: a ‘game changer’.
-Others begrudge Sony the frequent releasing of new bodies and that there cameras possess no ‘soul’, whatever that means…
+Others begrudge Sony the frequent releasing of new bodies and that their cameras possess no ‘soul’, whatever that means…

 A little background and info to give my review some context.
-My professional wedding work has been with Canon (5d3 + 6d) and for the last 4 years or so, mainly Fuji, from the X-Pro1 right through most of their models to the X-T2 most recently.
+My professional wedding work has been with Canon (5d3 + 6d) and for the last 4 years or so, mainly Fuji, from the X-Pro1 right through most of their models to the X-T2 more recently.
 I also had a brief flirtation with Sony’s A7Rii and A7S for a few weddings, but stayed with Fuji at the time.
 I was a very early adopter of mirrorless for professional work and accepted the many compromises that the new systems had, as I felt that the benefits outweighed the negatives for my style of shooting.
 I am predominantly a documentary wedding photographer except for a smattering of portraits.
 So for 99% of the day I do not stage or direct anything, but have to react fast to what is happening around me.
 I also use very little flash, so low-light performance is very important to me.
 I work in close to the action, and that was one of the main reasons I moved to mirrorless so early.

 QUICK DISCLAIMER: I don’t know Sony, they don’t know me, I bought the cameras with my own money and am completely brand-agnostic i.e. not a Sony shill!